kimberscott/kimberscott.github.io/_pages/research.md

 - make it easier to share complete protocols and materials so that other scientists can understand and build on a finding

-Learn more or participate with your kids at [Lookit](https://lookit.mit.edu), view the source code on [github](https://github.com/lookit/) (lookit, experimenter, and                                      exp-addons repos), or connect with us on [Facebook](https://www.facebook.com/lookit.mit.edu) or [Instagram](https://www.instagram.com/babiesoflookit/).
-To stay up-to-date on progress on the platform, you can join the [lookit-research mailing list](http://mailman.mit.edu/mailman/listinfo/lookit-research).
+Learn more or participate with your kids at [Lookit](https://lookit.mit.edu), view the source code on [github](https://github.com/lookit/), or connect with us on [Facebook](https://www.facebook.com/lookit.mit.edu) or [Instagram](https://www.instagram.com/babiesoflookit/).

-### Current & planned projects

-- Intuitive physics & individual differences in preferential looking (with Liz Spelke, Melissa Kline - [participate: "Your baby, the physicist"](https://lookit.mit.edu/studies/cfddb63f-12e9-4e62-abd1-47534d6c4dd2/))

-- Shape sensitivity in 7-month-olds (with Molly Dillon, Liz Spelke - data collection recently completed)

-- Preschoolers' politeness judgments (with Erica Yoon, Mike Frank - data collection recently completed)

-- Preschoolers' expectations of ingroup/outgroup behavior (with Lisa Chalik, Yarrow Dunham - [participate: "Flurps and Zazzes"](https://lookit.mit.edu/studies/1e9157cd-b898-4098-9429-a599720d0c0a/))

-- Neonatal imitation (with Laurie Bayet)

-- Approximate number system acuity in deaf and hard-of-hearing children (with Stacee Santos)

-- Literacy assessment and intervention (with Reaching Every Reader, Harvard/MIT)

-- Intermodal speech matching (with Halie Olson, Rebecca Saxe)

-- Baby laughter (with Caspar Addyman)
+If you're interested in running your own research on the platform, please check out the [wiki](https://github.com/lookit/research-resources/wiki) to get started.

 ### Automated gaze coding for developmental research